The Real Reason You Should Warm Up

 This mental warm-up also prepares athletes for the discomfort of tough intervals or a race.
 If the mind is ready to endure discomfort, the body can produce higher speeds.
 If the mind is unwilling to endure discomfort, physical performance will certainly be limited.

 In the end, warm ups are definitely something you shouldn't forget.
 They help improve your performance, reduce injuries, and prepare you mentally for the workout to come.
 So take the time to do those stretches or go for a little walk.
 Trust me, it's worth it.

-If you are looking for a fun and enjoyable group exercise, check out SKATEROBICS®!
-SKATEROBICS® is a calorie torching, balance building, wheel whirling, posture perfecting, booty lifting, smile inducing full body roller skate workout.
+If you are looking for a fun and enjoyable group exercise, check out SKATEROBICS!.
+SKATEROBICS® is a calorie torching, balance building, wheel whirling, posture perfecting, smile inducing full body roller skate workout.
 We have classes for all levels so don't be afraid to get involved.
-I encourage you to book a class and start skating your way to your fitness goals.
+I encourage you to book a class and start roller skating your way to your fitness goals.